wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Drive.

-**Drive Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
+**Drive Widgets:** These can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google drive embed`
 * `Widget google drive viewer`